New Clinic Focuses on Global Poverty Lawyering

 “A great moment was when our team attended the training session of the former workers of the Pratt & Whitney plant.
 Seeing a roomful of people who would now obtain benefits, including health care tax credits and money for further education and skills training, was really rewarding,” said Knudsen.

-In addition to all the field work the students are doing, the Transnational Development Clinic offers a weekly two-hour seminar, in which students explore the relationships among law, development, and advocacy and learn practical skills such as brief writing, oral advocacy, and policy advocacy.
+In addition to all the field work the students are doing, the Transnational Development Clinic offers a weekly two-hour seminar, co-taught by Professors Ahmad and Fletcher, in which students explore the relationships among law, development, and advocacy and learn practical skills such as brief writing, oral advocacy, and policy advocacy.
 The clinic is a “work in progress,” according to Ahmad, that will definitely continue in the fall.

 “I recognize that the opportunity to do real, meaningful international work and to take a week-long work trip to India is not part of the typical law school experience,” said Corrarino, “and I think the fact that all of our student teams are getting to have such varied and unique experiences in our clinic’s first year really reflects the strength of the clinical program here at Yale Law School.”